-If you have not pre-qualified in reading, writing or numeracy you are required to sit the corresponding component/s of the OLNA in Semester 1 of Year 10.
-If you do not meet the standard in Semester 1, then you must sit the OLNA in Semester 2, Year 10, and, if required, Semester 1, Year 11.
-You will have up to six opportunities (in March and September of each year) before completing Year 12 to demonstrate the WACE minimum standard of literacy and numeracv.
+If students have not pre-qualified in reading, writing or numeracy they are required to sit the corresponding component/s of the OLNA in Semester 1 of Year 10.
+If they do not meet the standard in Semester 1, then they must sit the OLNA in Semester 2, Year 10, and, if required, Semester 1, Year 11.

+Students will have up to six opportunities (in March and September of each year) before completing Year 12 to demonstrate the WACE minimum standard of literacy and numeracy.

-If you are an international and/or mature-age student, you are required to sit the OLNA at the first available opportunity.
+International and/or mature-age students, are required to sit the OLNA at the first available opportunity.

-If you have not pre-qualified through NAPLAN, and choose not to sit the OLNA, you will not qualify for the WACE.
+If students have not pre-qualified through NAPLAN, and choose not to sit the OLNA, students will not qualify for the WACE.

-If you have a condition/s that may significantly limit your capacity to participate in the OLNA, disability adjustment provisions for timed assessments are available.
+If students have a condition/s that may significantly limit their capacity to participate in the OLNA, disability adjustment provisions for timed assessments are available.

-If you are a student with a disability or have additional needs and choose not to sit the assessment or have not demonstrated the standard through your performance in Year 9 NAPLAN you will not qualify for the WACE.
-It is important that you and your parents/carers discuss your options with appropriate staff members at your school.
+Students with a disability or who have additional needs and choose not to sit the assessment or have not demonstrated the standard through their performance in Year 9 NAPLAN will not qualify for the WACE.
+It is important that parents/carers discuss options for their students with appropriate staff members at the school.

-After discussions with parents/carers, and the school, you may choose not to sit the OLNA.
-However, this means that you will not achieve the WACE.
+After discussions with parents/carers, and the school, students may choose not to sit the OLNA.
+However, this means that they will not achieve the WACE.